linebender/druid/xilem/README.md

 # An experimental Rust architecture for reactive UI

+Note: this README is a bit out of date.
+To understand more of what's going on, please read the blog post, [Xilem: an architecture for UI in Rust].

 This repo contains an experimental architecture, implemented with a toy UI.
 At a very high level, it combines ideas from Flutter, SwiftUI, and Elm.
 Like all of these, it uses lightweight view objects, diffing them to provide minimal updates to a retained UI.
 Like SwiftUI, it is strongly typed.

 ## Overall program flow